 One of the first questions that potential bloggers ask when choosing a niche is “will my niche idea be profitable?”.
 I think that most niche websites can be profitable regardless of the niche.
 You may have to get creative, but it is totally do-able.

-That being said, if you are looking into getting into the niche marketing business, then it is essential for you to know what makes a niche profitable.
-In order to determine if the niche that you have chosen will be profitable, you will have to take the time to do some research online.
+That being said, if you are looking into getting into the niche marketing business, you will want to know makes a niche profitable.
+In order to determine if the niche that you have chosen will be profitable, you will have to do some research online.
 Here are four ways to help you answer the question “will my niche idea be profitable?’

 1. Check the Marketplaces